Francisco Martin Duran

 Francisco Martin Duran (/dəˈræn/; born September 8, 1968) is an American convicted criminal and attempted assassin who, on October 29, 1994, fired 29 rounds from a semi-automatic rifle at the White House in an attempt to kill United States President Bill Clinton.
 Duran was convicted of attempted assassination and was sentenced to 40 years in prison.

 Early life

 Duran was born in Barelas, an inner-city neighborhood of Albuquerque, New Mexico.
 He had six half-siblings, all born to different fathers, all of whom moved in and out of his life.
 His mother was a cleaning lady who received food stamps and other government assistance.

 Duran was arrested at 17 and charged with the attempted theft of a front-end loader that he was going to take for a joyride.
 The judge made a deal with him that he would drop the charges if he enlisted in the United States Army.
-Duran accepted the judge's deal quickly and willingly, and his mother gave her consent as he was a minor.
+Duran quickly accepted the judge's offer, and his mother gave her consent as he was a minor.